GA-Dallas/The_FERN_Stack/README.md

 That said, let's build a simple todo app using React and Firebase!

+We'll keep it simple, no additional styling, no React Router, just pure React and Firebase.

 "Todo" this, we'll work in steps, let's get started:

 <hr>